 Discovery Woods believes good attendance promotes academic success.
 It is very important that all students attend school and class on time every day.
 DW does have families who may take occasional trips out of town, but most students' absences are due to illness.
 DW is watching absences more frequently and keeping families informed of the importance of attendance for all ages of students.
 Letters, emails and phone calls are ways DW communicates with families regarding absences and the attendance policy.
 DW's attendance policy states that it is expected for every student to attend school at least 96% of the school year and through diligent efforts this will continue to be the goal.
-There were families who did take family vacations as well as some families who got Covid or other illnesses so our consistent attendance percentage was down from normal.
+Attendance has been better however you still see effects of the pandemic either through students having Covid or mental health issues that have gotten worse since the pandemic.
+DW continues to support families by providing Covid test kits, Northern PinesMentalHealth providing services through the school as well as county services when needed.

+2020-21 2021-22 2022-23

-2019-20 2020-21 2021-22 Overall Student Attendance Rate 95% 96% 93%
+Overall Student Attendance Rate 96% 93% 93%

+Consistent Attendance Percentage 80% 74% 83%